pedrofaustino/node-icons/README.md

 * [Apple's apple-touch-icons](https://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)

 It supports redirection by the Refresh HTTP Header or its markup equivalent, the latter being used at the time of writing by [Twitter](http://twitter.com).
-It also supports redirection to the URL provided the HTML link element with `@rel="alternate"` and `@media="handheld"`, being used at the time of writing by [NYTimes](http://nytimes.com).
+It also supports redirection to the URL provided by the HTML link element with `@rel="alternate"` and `@media="handheld"`, being used at the time of writing by [NYTimes](http://nytimes.com).

 ```javascript